How They Work

 However, being close to the wheel has several drawbacks:

-• The mudguard protrudes further from the bike, requiring more purely structural material.
+• The mudguard protrudes further from the bike structure (it can't attach to the wheel), requiring more purely structural material.
 The result is heavier and more fragile (and can be inconvenient if you remove the front wheel to transport your bike).

 • When mounted on the fork as unsprung mass, the mudguard reduces suspension performance, and needs heavier construction to handle the suspension movement without rubbing the wheel